 Currently, sensorineural hearing loss is typically treated with hearing aids or cochlear implants, which work with a person's remaining sense of hearing to amplify sounds.
 Although today’s digital hearing devices are more effective than they were years ago, they do not restore the sense of hearing to its normal state.

 There is no best medicine for hearing loss related to noise exposure.
 For sudden hearing loss, steroids are the medicine of choice.

 Do not delay hearing loss treatment

-The study’s researchers envision these drugs will eventually be injected into the middle ear, much like injections currently used to treat ear infections, but the treatment is far from being available at your local hearing center.
-New drug therapies must undergo extensive efficacy and safety testing and approval from the Food and Drug Administration (FDA) which can take many years.
+The study’s researchers envision these drugs will eventually be injected into the middle ear, much like injections currently used to treat infections—but the treatment is far from being available at your local hearing center.
+New drug therapies must undergo extensive efficacy and safety testing and approval from the Food and Drug Administration (FDA), which can take many years.

 That's why we can't stress enough how important it is to get your hearing loss diagnosed and treated now, as wearing hearing aids not only helps your ability to communicate, they also provide health benefits such as delayed onset of dementia.

 To find a consumer-reviewed hearing specialist near you, browse our directory of thousands of professionals.